aws-samples/aws-security-reference-architecture-examples/solutions/config/conformance-pack-org/README.md

     }
     ```
 2. Package the Lambda code into a zip file and upload it to the S3 bucket
-   * Package and Upload the Lambda zip file to S3 (Example script: /extras/packaging-scripts/package-lambda.sh)
+   * Package and Upload the Lambda zip file to S3 - [Packaging script](../../../extras/packaging-scripts/package-lambda.sh)
 3. Create CloudFormation StackSets using the following templates

    |     Account     |   StackSet Name   |  Template  |